 Connection from [54.xxx.xxx.xxx] port 11111 [tcp/*] accepted (family 2, sport 41400)

-So a SSRF was there , I also tried scanning external host’s Ports to Differentiate between open and closed ports.
+So a possibility of SSRF was there , I also tried scanning external host’s Ports to Differentiate between open and closed ports.
 I used Scanme.nmap.org

 In which Port 22 is Opened :